 Using DBUA to upgrade a multitenant container database?
 The Complete Checklist for Upgrading Oracle Container Database (CDB) to Oracle Database using DBUA (Doc ID 2240413.1) provides a check list for review.

 Oracle Data Pump provides high-speed, parallel Export and Import for data and metadata movement between Oracle databases.
-The What's New in Oracle Data Pump presentation delivered at Oracle OpenWorld discusses the new features of Oracle Data Pump in Oracle Database 12c Release 2.
+The What's New in Oracle Data Pump presentation delivered at Oracle OpenWorld discusses the new features of Oracle Data Pump in Oracle Database.
 Make migrating and consolidating faster and easier by using the Oracle Data Pump: Full Transportable Export/Import feature.
 It combines the ease of use of Data Pump with the speed of transportable tablespaces.
+Please consider the Best Practices for Oracle Data Pump.
+If you are migrating or loading data into Oracle Cloud, the following resources can be helpful: Migrate your on-premises Oracle Database into the Oracle Cloud Infrastructure (OCI), Load data into Oracle Autonomous Transaction Processing (ATP) and Load data into Oracle Autonomous Data Warehouse (ADW)

 Perform high-speed data filtering and loading from external files into Oracle database tables using the SQL*Loader feature of Oracle Database.
 The Express Mode Loading with SQL*Loader in Oracle Database white paper discusses how Express Mode can simplify loading data from files into Oracle Database.